How to become a movie extra or TV extra

 Movie Extras can work union or non-union.
 Paid movie extra's salaries can range from $7 an hour for an Audience job to $50+ a day on a non-union film to what ever the employer wants to pay unless it is a union job.
 Then they must abide by the SAG agreement.

 Movie extra work is not that hard to get but not a walk in the park either.
 Here are some helpful tips of finding a job and becoming a movie extra:

-1) Many web sites will inform you of open auditions.
-[I talk about this in my book on How to Find a Job in Hollywood, but here are a few examples from my book with direct links to the sites:
+1) Many web sites will inform you of open auditions, but here are a few examples from my book with direct links to the sites:

 Both are Entertainment career sites for finding a job as an extra or actor:

 2) I would also suggest looking at Trade Journals.
 Hollywood Reporter and The Variety will have a section by the classified/Help Wanted area.
 They have a heading called Auditions.

 At one time, Movie, Film and TV Extras had their own union called SEG which is no longer.
 Now SAG (Screen Actors Guide) has launched a new section called Background Performers.